nyaaarlathotep/nyaaarlathotep.github.io/_posts/2024-11-8- SICP Exercise 3.md

 )
 ```

+I'm not sure how does the parallel circuit works.
+I simply add all of them.

 It takes n * `full-adder` delay, i.e. 2n * `half-adder` + n * `or` , i.e. 4n * `and` + 3n * `or` + 2n * `invert`.

+### 3.31

+If the procedure is not immediately run, the initial wire value 0 won't be processed when the `propagate` is called.
+The result wire would always be the initial value 0 if the input wire is not set to another value, e.g.  `inverter input output`.
+The output should be 1 when input is initially set as 0.

+However, the processor is still registered in the wire `action-procedures` successfully, which means the following signal could be aware.

+> trace through the half-adder example

+I guess the first `sum 0 New-value = 0` won't print?